k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: passive AD_MAGM damage when attacking the Oracle (player or another monster)
 - Fix: make autoall_menu apply to the 'D' drop menu as well as the loot menu
+- Fix: Your dagger also slips from your hand (but a knife was wielded)